DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 GET /api/v3/schools/ecf/{id}?filter[cohort]={year}
 ```

-Providers can view details for a specific school providing early career training programmes in a given cohort.
+Providers can view details for a specific school providing training in a given cohort.
 They can check details on the type of training programme the school has chosen to deliver, and whether they have a confirmed partnership in place.

 <div class="govuk-inset-text"> The cohort filter must be included as a parameter.
 The API will reject requests which do not include the cohort filter. </div>